Otozoum

-Otozoum ("giant animal") is an extinct ichnospecies of fossilized sauropodomorph dinosaur footprints and other markings in sandstones.
-They were made by heavy, bipedal animals (probably dinosaurs) with a short stride that walked on four toes directed forward.
+Otozoum ("giant animal") is an extinct ichnogenus (fossilized footprints and other markings) of sauropodomorph dinosaur from the Late Triassic-Middle Jurassic sandstones.
+Footprints were made by heavy, bipedal or, sometimes, quadrupedal animals with a short stride that walked on four toes directed forward.
+These footprints are relatively large, over 20 cm in pes length.
+Otozoum differs from Plateosaurus by having a notable homopody.

+Discovery and naming

 Otozoum tracks were discovered by American paleontologist Edward Hitchcock, who described Otozoum as the "most extraordinary track yet brought to light in this valley [the Connecticut River] representing a bipedal animal... distinguished from all others... in the sandstone of New England".
 The ichnogenus was named by him in 1847, after the giant Otus.